Nicolas van Saberhagen

 - Difficult to use - requires using the command line

-- No Graphic User Interface yet - developers and community primarily concentrate on optimizing its codebase to guarantee high level of privacy which resulted to very little attention to cosmetic factors
+- No Graphic User Interface yet - developers and community primarily concentrate on optimizing its codebase to guarantee a high level of privacy which resulted in very little attention to cosmetic factors

 - Not accepted at many locations